vdavid/2021-job-search-w-coding-assignment/README.md

 ### Solution

+- I chose the first problem
+- For the language, I chose TypeScript.
-- I chose TypeScript, plus Next.js to bootstrap the app.
-It's quick and pretty standard this way, plus it can be deployed to the web via Netlify or Vercel.
-Clicking a link seems more convenient for the reviewer than running it from a CLI.
+- I added Next.js for the convenience of the reviewer so that I can deploy it via Netlify.
+Clicking a link seems more convenient for the reviewer to see the output than checking out the app from the repo, doing an `npm install`, and running it from a CLI.

 # Tech details
  - I've bootstrapped my app with `npx create-next-app@latest --ts`